darshitha94/HR-Analytics-PowerBI-Dashboard/README.md

 ### 3. Tenure

-Employees who have been with the company for **around one year** show higher attrition compared with employees with longer tenure.
+Employees with **1 year at the company account for the highest number of attrition cases** in the analysis.

 ### 4. Overtime

-Employees working overtime show a substantially higher attrition rate, reaching approximately **30.53%** in the analysis.
+Employees working overtime have an attrition rate of approximately **30.53%**, indicating a potential relationship between overtime and employee turnover.

 ### 5. Salary